 When you get to the main falls, you will have the option of hiking to the top.
 There were once some trails that allowed you unique views of the falls, but most are closed now and, honestly, I didn’t take a single photo during the hike up or down.

-After you have taken all the shots you want, cool off with a well-earned swim.
+After you have taken all the photos of Kuang Si Falls you want, cool off with a well-earned swim.
 The water is lovely, and the feet-nibbling fish provide a free massage!

 On your way out, stop and watch for the goofy antics of the moon bears.
 The sanctuary at Kuang Si is dedicated to helping these endangered cuties.